 Mars isn’t as bright as it was in May and early June, around the time we passed between it and the sun on May 22.
 But Mars is still noticeably bright and reddish in color!

 Use Mars to help guide you to modestly bright Zubenelgenubi and Zubeneschamali tonight.

-If you live at mid-northern latitudes – like in North America, Europe and Asia – you’ll see these Libra stars rather low in your south to southwest sky at nightfall and early evening.
+If you live at a mid-northern latitude – North America, Europe or Asia – you’ll see these Libra stars rather low in your south to southwestern sky at nightfall and early evening.

 As seen from middle latitudes in the Southern Hemisphere – for example, in Australia – Libra’s stars shine close to overhead as darkness falls at this time of year.